Losing momentum in continuous-time stochastic optimisation: Introduction

-with Cauchy datum $x_0<0$ converges to the ``false" local minimiser $\tilde x$.
-In order to avoid the convergence to $\tilde x$, we can replace the gradient flow \eqref{eq:grad_flow_ex} by an underdamped dynamical system, i.e., introduce momentum.
-Namely, we can consider the differential equation

-Throughout this work, we refer to this differential equation as \emph{underdamped gradient flow}.
-We recall that \eqref{eq:dyn_sys_ex} models the motion of a particle of mass $\mass>0$ in $\R$, which is subjected to the force field generated by the potential energy $\Phi$ and to the linear viscosity friction tuned by the parameter $\friction>0$.
-If the starting point $x_0$ of \eqref{eq:dyn_sys_ex} is negative, then the equation of the motion reduces to

-whenever the massive particle stays in the negative half-line.
-At this point the natural question is whether there exist combinations of $\mass$ and $\friction$ such that, assuming that $x_0<0$, the particle is not confined in the negative half-line for every time.
+whenever the dynamical system stays in the negative half-line.
+At this point the natural question is whether there exist combinations of $\mass$ and $\friction$ such that, assuming that $q_0<0$, the particle is not confined in the negative half-line for every time $t > 0$.
 Using elementary theory of linear second-order differential equations, it turns out that the particle manages to overcome the ``false" minimiser $\tilde x = 0$ if the following relation is satisfied:

-i.e., the friction $\friction$ is sufficiently small or the mass $\mass$ sufficiently large.
+i.e.\ the friction $\friction$ is sufficiently small or the mass $\mass$ sufficiently large.
 In summary, momentum can be used to overcome stationary points of the target function.
-Next, we see how momentum is used within stochastic optimisation practice.